Legal provisions of COM(1997)30 - Proposal for a Council Directive restructuring the EC framework for the taxation of energy products - Main contents

 1. In addition to the general provisions set out in Directive 92/12/EEC on exempt uses of taxable products, and without prejudice to other Community provisions, Member States shall exempt the following from taxation under conditions which they shall lay down for the purpose of ensuring the correct and straightforward application of such exemptions and of preventing any evasion, avoidance or abuse:

-(a)energy products and electricity used to produce electricity and electricity used to maintain the ability to produce electricity.
+(a) | energy products and electricity used to produce electricity and electricity used to maintain the ability to produce electricity.
 However, Member States may, for reasons of environmental policy, subject these products to taxation without having to respect the minimum levels of taxation laid down in this Directive.
-In such case, the taxation of these products shall not be taken into account for the purpose of satisfying the minimum level of taxation on electricity laid down in Article 10;
+In such case, the taxation of these products shall not be taken into account for the purpose of satisfying the minimum level of taxation on electricity laid down in Article 10; |

+(b) | energy products supplied for use as fuel for the purpose of air navigation other than in private pleasure-flying.
 For the purposes of this Directive ‘private pleasure-flying’ shall mean the use of an aircraft by its owner or the natural or legal person who enjoys its use either through hire or through any other means, for other than commercial purposes and in particular other than for the carriage of passengers or goods or for the supply of services for consideration or for the purposes of public authorities.
+Member States may limit the scope of this exemption to supplies of jet fuel (CN code 2710 19 21); |

-For the purposes of this Directive ‘private pleasure craft’ shall mean any craft used by its owner or the natural or legal person who enjoys its use either through hire or through any other means, for other than commercial purposes and in particular other than for the carriage of passengers or goods or for the supply of services for consideration or for the purposes of public authorities.
+(c) | energy products supplied for use as fuel for the purposes of navigation within Community waters (including fishing), other than private pleasure craft, and electricity produced on board a craft.
+For the purposes of this Directive ‘private pleasure craft’ shall mean any craft used by its owner or the natural or legal person who enjoys its use either through hire or through any other means, for other than commercial purposes and in particular other than for the carriage of passengers or goods or for the supply of services for consideration or for the purposes of public authorities. |

 2. Member States may limit the scope of the exemptions provided for in paragraph 1(b) and (c) to international and intra-Community transport.
 In addition, where a Member State has entered into a bilateral agreement with another Member State, it may also waive the exemptions provided for in paragraph 1(b) and (c).
 In such cases, Member States may apply a level of taxation below the minimum level set out in this Directive.